netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 ## Introduction
 [Netzero](https://www.netzeroapp.io) is an iOS/Android/web app designed for monitoring and optimizing your Tesla Solar/Powerwall system.
-Netzero is adding support for dynamic electricity pricing (also known as dynamic tariffs, real-time pricing, or wholesale pricing).
+Netzero is adding support for dynamic electricity pricing (also known as dynamic tariffs, day-ahead pricing, or wholesale pricing).
 These utility plans have pricing that reflects the variation in wholesale electricity costs due to changes in supply and demand.
 The prices change frequently (as frequently as every 30 minutes) and are usually forecast for the next 24 hours.